-Last year we experienced the devastation from hurricanes Harvey and Irma.
-This year, lives have been lost, and homes and property destroyed by Maria, Florence and now hurricane Michael.
-Not only have hurricanes been the culprit for devastation, but other disasters like the Mount Kilauea eruption, the wild fires in California, extreme rains and thunderstorms in the mid-west have all endangered our personal safety, our homes, property and businesses.
+This year, lives have been lost, and homes and property destroyed by Henri and now hurricane Ida.
+Not only have hurricanes been the culprit for devastation, but other disasters like the wild fires in California, extreme rains and flooding in Tennessee have all endangered our personal safety, our homes, property and businesses.

 So with all these disasters happening around us, how can we keep ourselves and our families safe?